Metric Views

 Databricks announced Lake Watch for cybersecurity, new dynamic dropdown filters in SQL editor, and improved quality monitoring with null value scanning and automated alerts.
 The video also demonstrates a new UI for defining metric views, an Excel add-in for data preview and import, and the ability to publish dashboards as public web pages.

-This release introduces row filter functionality and support for metric views.
+This release introduces new row filter functionality and support for metric views.

 NewsSynchronising Power BI to Metric Views with Tabular Editor's Semantic Bridge